chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 To view the different versions of the cookbook:

-- Select a specific cookbook from the list.
+- Select a cookbook from the list.
 - The interface contains a dropdown list for versions.
 Select any version to view the details.

 {{< note >}}